ClaireMcKayBowen/Code-for-NIST-PSCR-Differential-Privacy-Synthetic-Data-Challenge/README.md

 the data by team and by match due to the file size.

-**NOTE:** The data contains only a subset of the possible variables and the ACS PUMS is the 1940 Decennial Census data.
+**NOTE:** The data contains only a subset of the possible variables and the PUMS is the 1940 Decennial Census data.

   - 2006 San Francisco Fire Department’s Call for Service Data
   - 2017 San Francisco Fire Department’s Call for Service Data
-  - Arizona ACS PUMS
+  - Arizona PUMS
-  - Vermont ACS PUMS
+  - Vermont PUMS

 ### Commonly Used R Functions